 Chicken Drumsticks

-If you’re hunting down some michiu at your local Asian supermarket, you can sub with shaoxing, or you can also find michiu on amazon.
+If you can't find michiu at your local Asian supermarket, you can sub with shaoxing, or you can also find michiu on amazon.

-When adding to the soup, it adds a sweet flavor to contrast with the savory soup.
-You can find it at your local Chinese or Asian supermarkets.
-If you can’t locate any, you could technically skip this ingredient also, or you can also find red dates on amazon!
+If you can't find any, you could just skip this ingredient, or you can also find red dates on amazon!

 How to Serve Sesame Oil Chicken